cloudacademy/Apache-Prometheus-Exporter/README.md

 ```
 kubectl create -f config.yaml
 kubectl delete -f deploymentv1.yaml
-{Wait for deploymentv1 to be destroyed}
+{Wait for deploymentv1 to be destroyed, it can take up to one minute}
 kubectl create -f deploymentv2.yaml
 ```